Japan’s Child Kidnapping Problem

 When international marriages break up, Japanese courts almost never grant custody to foreign parents, especially fathers.
 However, Japanese parents can also come out on the wrong side of the law.

-Mika Chiba, 42, works as an accountant.
-Japanese doctors diagnosed her with schizophrenia in early 2010, and she lost the custody of her two sons, Thomas, 10, and Jonathan, 5, when she entered a mental hospital for a nine-month stay.
-Just before she returned from her hospitalization, her husband took their children to Manchester, and she followed him there and took him to court.
+Mika Chiba, 42, works as an accountant and she lost custody of her two sons.
+Shortly thereafter, her husband took their children to Manchester, and she followed him there and took him to court.

 The U.K. court, citing the Hague Convention, ruled in April 2011 that Chiba’s husband had illegally abducted their two children, and therefore the family should return to Japan to decide the custody of the children in a Japanese court.
 The family arrived in Japan two months later, and the custody battle is currently being fought.
 But because there is no joint custody in Japan, and because of her nine-month absence when she was hospitalized, the children have been placed with their father, and Chiba lost visitation rights after she quarreled with her husband in July 2011.
 She hasn't spent time alone with her children since then.